KDE/documentation-develop-kde-org/content/docs/kirigami/getting_started.md

 description: Hello world in Kirigami
 ---

-In this tutorial, you will be able to learn how to create a convergent application that adapts to smartphones, tablets, desktop PCs and even larger screens

-You are going to use QML/QtQuick and Kirigami.
-QML is the declarative UI language from the Qt project.
-Unlike the older QWidgets it is designed with (embedded) touch systems in mind and thus is ideal for mobile apps.
-Kirigami is a set of QtQuick components designed for creating convergent mobile/desktop apps.

-While the ui code is done in QML in a declarative way, the buisness logic is usually created in C++ for performance reasons.

 First of all you will need to install Kirigami on your system, this can usually be done with your Linux distribution package manager.